Decker School of Nursing Undergraduate Student Handbook

 Petitioning an Academic Policy

 Students may petition for an exception to academic policy.
-Undergraduate petitions are reviewed by the Undergraduate Admissions and Academic Standards Committee.
-Petition decisions will be made within 10 business days, unless additional information is required.
+The Admissions and Academic Standards Committee reviews undergraduate petitions.
+Petition decisions are made within 10 business days unless additional information is required.

-All academic deadlines apply; students must plan accordingly for petitions by submitting a minimum of 10 days prior to application deadlines.
-(See official Student Records calendar and financial liability deadlines).
+All academic deadlines apply; students must plan accordingly for petitions by submitting them at least 10 days before application deadlines.
+(See the official Student Records calendar and financial liability deadlines.)

 Academic Load